The Unreasonable Ineffectiveness of the Deeper Layers: Introduction

+That said, while question-answering (QA) benchmarks such as MMLU and BoolQ are robust to a large amount of layer pruning, other measures of performance are not: if we look at the loss on next-token predictions for an IID dataset (C4 validation set), we find that the model is smoothly damaged in proportion to the fraction of the number of layers pruned.
+Since perplexity typically correlates strongly with downstream metrics, this naturally begs the question: which tasks are less robust than QA benchmarks to pruning?
+As part of our final discussion, we explore reasoning related tasks (GSM8k and HellaSwag) and see that they are harmed by any amount of pruning.
+Altogether, this leads to the following accounting of state: the shallow layers likely play a critical role in the storing of knowledge and retrieving of information, while the deeper layers are important for higher-level computations such as mathematical reasoning.

 The structure of this paper is as follows.
 In \S\ref{sec:review}, we first perform a literature review of both practical post-training strategies and science-of-deep-learning investigations that motivate our work.
 Then, in \S\ref{sec:method}, we give intuition for our layer pruning strategy and explain our method in detail, while in \S\ref{sec:results} we iterate over all our experimental results.
-Finally, we conclude in \S\ref{sec:conclusion} by highlighting directions of future work.
-Specific model, finetuning, dataset, and evaluation details can be found in Appendix~\ref{app:healing-procedure}, and evaluations ablations can be found in Appendix~\ref{app:hyperpara}.
+Finally, we conclude in \S\ref{sec:conclusion} by exploring tasks beyond QA benchmarks, such as reasoning, and highlighting directions of future work.
+Specific model, finetuning, dataset, and evaluation details can be found in Appendix~\ref{app:healing-procedure}, and evaluation ablations can be found in Appendix~\ref{app:hyperpara}.

-\textbf{Note:} As we were finalizing this work, a preprint of Ref.~\cite{men2024shortgpt} was posted, which has a number of points of overlap with our work.